 Frequently Asked Questions

 Does Texas conform to federal bonus depreciation?
 Texas has no state income tax.
 The federal Year-1 bonus depreciation deduction under OBBBA §168(k) (permanent 100% for property placed in service after January 19, 2025) is the full benefit — no state-level adjustment, no state recapture.
-The Woodlands investors typically have larger property purchases than other TX metros, which makes the dollar-level Year-1 federal benefit larger.
+The Woodlands investors generally have larger property purchases than other TX metros, which makes the dollar-level Year-1 federal benefit larger.

 Can ExxonMobil or Oxy senior engineers use cost segregation?
 Yes.
 Both face the standard Texas ~40.8% combined bracket on top-bracket income.
 A cost segregation study on an out-of-state STR can generate Year-1 federal tax savings that offset active W-2 income, provided the property qualifies under Reg. §1.469-1T(e)(3)(ii) — average stay 7 days or less and 100-hour material participation by the owner AND the loss is not otherwise limited (at-risk, §461(l) excess business loss, basis).
 Multi-year deferred-comp distributions are particularly favorable for timing — coordinate with a CPA familiar with petrochemical deferred-comp election rules.

 Why is The Woodlands a distinct cost-seg market from Houston-proper?
 Federal + state math is identical (both TX 0%).
 Profile differences: The Woodlands W-2 is concentrated in petrochemical senior engineering and executive leadership (ExxonMobil, Halliburton, Oxy/Anadarko, Repsol USA).
 Houston-proper is more diversified across Texas Medical Center medicine, downtown finance, and midstream energy.
-The Woodlands investors typically buy higher-end STRs ($800K–$2M) because base comp is meaningfully higher.
+The Woodlands investors generally buy higher-end STRs ($800K–$2M) because base comp is meaningfully higher.
 The Woodlands also skews toward fly-to STR markets (Jackson Hole, Aspen, Maui) rather than drive-to (Galveston, Hill Country).

 Are there other ExxonMobil corporate-relocation cost-seg considerations?
 ExxonMobil’s 2014 HQ relocation to The Woodlands was a high-profile corporate move with deferred-comp implications for many senior employees.
 Some employees were grandfathered into pre-relocation comp structures; others received relocation packages with specific tax treatments.
 Coordinate with a CPA familiar with the relocation tax history if you’re a long-tenured ExxonMobil senior considering cost-seg for the first time — the Year-1 deduction interaction with deferred-comp distribution timing can shift several thousand dollars of cash savings depending on the elected distribution year.